Media Career Night

 A frequent speaker on sports marketing, advertising and social media, Dave has more than 25 years of accomplishments and awards in sports media and marketing.
 Dave is a graduate of the University of Illinois at Urbana-Champaign's College of Media, where he earned his bachelor’s degree in journalism, and is currently a director on the College’s Executive Board.
 He lives in Chicago's northern suburbs with his wife and three daughters.

 Taylor Rooks is a sports journalist and broadcaster.
 She is the host of Take it There with Taylor Rooks on Bleacher Report and appears regularly on Turner Sports programming.
-Prior to joining Bleacher Report and Turner Sports, Taylor served as report and anchor for SportsNet New York and as a host, reporter and correspondent for the Big Ten Network.
+Prior to joining Bleacher Report and Turner Sports, Taylor served as reporter and anchor for SportsNet New York and as a host, reporter and correspondent for the Big Ten Network.

 Illinois alum (’04) Carol (Mayer) Voronyak is in her 17th year working for ESPN.
 She currently serves as Director of Talent Recruiting and Negotiations.
 After making connections as a student-athlete (golf) member of the Illinois Athletic Board, Voronyak secured a position as a production assistant at ESPN headquarters in Bristol, Connecticut, in 2004.
 She has since worked her way up the ladder, relocating to ESPN's Chicago offices in 2010, and recently to a suburb of Nashville, Tennessee.
 The Richmond, Illinois, native is responsible for recruiting on-air talent and negotiation of contracts for all ESPN platforms (ESPN, ESPN2, SEC Network, ACC Network, Snapchat, etc.) nationwide.